-Right after leaving my luggage at the hotel room I jumped out to this shiny-lively Myeong-Dong.
+Right after leaving my luggage at the hotel room I jumped out to see this shiny-lively Myeong-Dong.
 It was 22:00 but the stores were still open!
-The offical closing time is 22:30 but it is not like in Europe, but more like in Turkey, they do stay more, they let the customers in, so most of them closed by 23:00.
+The offical closing time is 22:30 but it is not like in Europe, but more like in Turkey, they do stay more, they let the customers in, so most of them were closed by 23:00.
 There were still some Street-Food sellers left so I wanted to have my first gastronomy experience and ordered a “fish cake”.
 I saw people were putting on some sauce with some kind of a thick brush.
 Without hesitation, I brushed my portion all sides with the unknown sauces.
 I don’t know what this confidence in me was!
-When I started to eat I realized the hotness coming deep inside with each bite and BELIEVE me it is pretty spicy!
-As I had excessive sauce in my food and I was stubborn to eat it all, I ended up burning a bit, it tasted good and I could endure it even kind of liked it however my poor lips got swollen and suddenly I had a natural lip operation :PM
+When I started to eat I realized the hotness coming deep inside with each bite and BELIEVE me it was pretty spicy!
+As I had excessive sauce in my food and I was still stubborn to eat it all, I ended up burning a bit, it tasted good and I could endure it, even kind of liked it however my poor lips got swollen and suddenly I had a natural lip operation :PM

 Myeong-Dong is literally a heaven for girls,